Statutory city (Czech Republic): History

 The model is derived from its common origin in Austria-Hungary.
 Until 1928, 11 cities in the Czech lands received the statutory city title: Prague, Liberec, Brno, Jihlava, Kroměříž, Olomouc, Uherské Hradiště, Znojmo, Opava, Frýdek, and Bielsko (which became a part of Poland in 1920).
 On 1 December 1928 their count was reduced to five (Prague, Liberec, Brno, Olomouc and Opava).
 In 1942 Plzeň became a statutory city.

 Between 1949 and 1967, the institute of statutory cities was canceled by reform in self-government and the establishment of regions.
 Only Prague remained a de facto statutory city.
-After 1967, several cities received similar position as Prague (Brno, Plzeň, Ostrava and Ústí nad Labem), but the statutory city title wasn't used.
+After 1967, several cities received similar position as Prague (Brno, Plzeň, Ostrava and Ústí nad Labem), but the statutory city title was not used.

 The concept was renewed after the fall of communism by the Act on Municipalities in 1990, which established 13 statutory cities in addition to Prague, the capital city which is still a de facto statutory city.

 Unlike Austria, before districts of the Czech Republic were abolished only the three largest cities (Brno, Ostrava and Plzeň) constituted a district (okres) on their own; the others were a part (though always a capital, except Havířov) of a district with smaller municipalities.
 As the prestige associated with statutory city status grew, 12 additional statutory cities were created by the Act on Municipalities in 2000 and its four later amendments.

 There are only two statutory cities, Havířov and Třinec, that are not seats of their eponymous districts.